Dating Violence: How To Recognize It And Respond To It

 - To not be threatened.

-There is no one right answer about what to do if you're in an abusive relationship.
-Perhaps the best answer is to end the relationship as soon as possible.
-However, you might not feel right about doing that if no severe violence has happened yet.
-Even if you want to leave, your dating partner might make you feel afraid of leaving too abruptly.
+Perhaps the best answer for the problem of dating violence is to end the relationship as soon as possible.
+However, you might not feel ready to take this step right away.
+Even if you want to leave, your partner might make you feel afraid of leaving too abruptly.

 Tell this trusted person about specific incidents of abuse.
 Express your feelings about your partner, whether they're positive or negative.
 Tell the person you've chosen to talk to what you're afraid will happen and what plans you've made in case it does happen.
 Then, keep in contact with them.

-- Set aside money.
+Set aside money

 - Open a savings account of your own, and don't let your partner know it exists.